Donald Trump: U.S. will "confront" North Korea's "very bad behavior"

 WARSAW, Poland — President Donald Trump promised Thursday to “confront very strongly” the issue of North Korea’s “very, very bad behavior” in test-launching missiles.

-“I have some pretty severe things that we’re thinking about,” he told reporters in Poland where he was making an official visit ahead of the G-20 summit in Hamburg, Germany.
+“I have some pretty severe things that we’re thinking about,” he told reporters in Poland, where he was making an official visit ahead of the G-20 summit in Hamburg, Germany, on Friday.

 North Korea test-fired its first intercontinental ballistic missile Tuesday, marking a significant step forward in its weapons program and an escalation of a nuclear standoff with the U.S.

 “I think we’ll just take a look at what happens over the coming weeks and months.
-It’s a shame that they’re behaving this way,” Trump said.
+It’s a shame that they’re behaving this way,” Trump said during his first overseas press conference.
 “Something will have to be done.”

 Trump added: “I don’t draw red lines,” repeating his criticism of President Barack Obama’s stance over Syria and chemical weapons.

-His comments came ahead of a planned address to the Polish people in Krasinski Square later Thursday morning in which he was expected to commemorate Poland’s bravery during World War II while calling for allies to confront today’s challenges with the same courage.
+The president's comments comments came ahead of a planned address to the Polish people in Krasinski Square Thursday, in which Trump declared the West’s survival “the fundamental question of our time” and lashed out at “the steady creep of government bureaucracy” that he says “drains the vitality and wealth of the people.”

-"Defense of the West ultimately rests not only on means but also on the will of its people to prevail," the president was expected to say.
+"Defense of the West ultimately rests not only on means but also on the will of its people to prevail," the president was expected to say, according to excerpts released ahead of his remarks.
 "The fundamental question of our time is whether the West has the will to survive."

+Hours before Trump was due to speak, thousands lined the square to secure a vantage point.
+U.S. and Polish flags were visible, with some people wearing "Make America Great Again" caps.

+Seating banks were full, including an area set aside for Polish and U.S. uniformed military members.
+Also in the crowd were 10 World War II veterans who were part of the 1944 Warsaw Uprising against German occupation — a struggle commemorated by a monument near to Trump’s podium.

 He said the "world will be a safer place" thanks to cooperation between Washington and Warsaw in response to Russia's "destabilizing behavior."